lazd/iNoBounce/README.md

 ## Will it break my app that uses touch events like other solutions?

-It shouldn't. iNoBounce includes an example of a canvas drawing app and has been used in conjunction with [Hammer.js]
+It shouldn't. iNoBounce includes an example of a canvas drawing app and has been used in conjunction with [Hammer.js] without affecting functionality.

 ## How does it work?

-iNoBounce detects if the browser supports `-webkit-overflow-scrolling` by checking for the property on a fresh CSSStyleDeclaration.
+iNoBounce detects if the browser supports `-webkit-overflow-scrolling` by checking for the property on a fresh `CSSStyleDeclaration`.
 If it does, iNoBounce will listen to `touchmove` and selectively `preventDefault()` on move events that don't occur on a child of an element with `-webkit-overflow-scrolling: touch` set.
-In addition, iNoBounce will `preventDefault()` on events where the user is attemping to scroll past the bounds of a scrollable element, preventing rubberbanding on the element itself (an unavoidable caveat).
+In addition, iNoBounce will `preventDefault()` when the user is attemping to scroll past the bounds of a scrollable element, preventing rubberbanding on the element itself (an unavoidable caveat).

 ## Shoutouts